DexterHuang/CyberCodeOnline/contribution/notes/files/poke_ball.md

+>A small glint in the room catches your eye.
+You get closer to see what it is.

 >A circular device.
 Perfectly round, fits in the palm of your hand like a glove.
 You wonder how this ended up in the middle of nowhere.
 You look at the ball in your hand.
 Some kind of button in the middle of the device.
 You click it.
 Nothing happens.